InNoobWeTrust/nitro-raycast/README.md

 - [ ] Auto check and update latest release of `nitro` or let user choose the version they want to use.
 - [ ] Shamelessly copy the user interface of OpenAI chat and Hugging Face chat.
 Sorry I'm not a designer so don't sue me for copying the UI from the other chat models.
 - [ ] Let users choose models they want to use and download it automatically.
+- [ ] Let users pick the `prompt_template` on the known list to try on the new model.
+If they accept the `prompt_template` it will be used.
+- [ ] Let LLM (tiny-llama) helps guessing the best prompt template to use and highlight it to user.
 - [ ] Choice of installation directory and model directory.
 - [ ] Option to use [hugging-chat-api](https://github.com/Soulter/hugging-chat-api) instead of running models locally?
 Am I going to abuse their servers?!?
 - [x] Be really lazy and summon Llamas to work for me by utilizing Raycast.